The CKN inequality for spinors: symmetry and symmetry breaking: Changes of coordinates and preliminary estimates

 \begin{proof} Inequality~\eqref{Hardy:improved} with the constant $\mathcal C_{\alpha,\alpha+1}$ replaced by $\min_{k\in\Z\setminus\{-1\}}(k-\alpha+1/2)^2$ follows by rewriting the right-hand side of~\eqref{Id:basiccomp} in terms of $\psi$ and observing that the spectrum of $\,\(\sigma\cdot L-\alpha+1/2\)^2\,$ is the set $\big\{(k-\alpha+1/2)^2\,:\,k\in\Z\setminus\{-1\}\big\}$.
 Spectral properties of $\sigma\cdot L$ and related operators are further discussed in Appendix~\ref{App5}.
 This proves $\mathcal C_{\alpha,\alpha+1}\geq \min_{k\in\Z\setminus\{-1\}}(k-\alpha+1/2)^2$.

 Let us call $k_0$ the integer $k$ that realizes the minimum in~\eqref{minmin}.
-Still with the notations of Proposition~\ref{basiccomp}, optimality in~\eqref{Hardy} is obtained by taking the limit as $n\to+\infty$ with the test function $\Phi_n(x)=g_n(|x|)\,\chi_{k_0}(x/|x|)$, where the function~$g_n$ is appropriately chosen, with the property that $g_n(r)=1$ for any $r\in(1/n,n)$. \end{proof}
+Still with the notations of Proposition~\ref{basiccomp}, optimality in~\eqref{Hardy} is obtained by taking the limit as $n\to+\infty$ with the test function $\Phi_n(x)=g_n(|x|)\,\chi_{k_0}(x/|x|)$, where the function~$g_n$ is appropriately chosen, with compact support in $(0,+\infty)$ and the property that $g_n(r)=1$ for any $r\in(1/n,n)$. \end{proof}

 The second consequence of Proposition~\ref{basiccomp} is the rewriting of Inequality~\eqref{SCKN} in logarithmic coordinates, as was done in~\cite{MR1794994} for~\eqref{CKN}. \begin{proof}[Proof of Lemma~\ref{Lem:chvar}] Let $\phi(s, \omega)=\Phi(r,\omega)$ with $s=\log r$, so that, in particular, $\partial_r\Phi = r^{-1}\,\partial_s\phi$.
 We recall that $d\omega$ is defined to be a probability measure, which gives rise to a factor of~$4\,\pi$.
 With this change of variables, we obtain